 - Regulation 2018/1046 (EU Financial Regulation) - the basic act (Digital Europe Regulation 2021/6941).

-The call is launched in accordance with the 2021-2022 Work Programme2 by the European Commission, Directorate-General for Communication, Networks, Content and Technology (DG CONNECT), on behalf of the European Cybersecurity Competence Centre (ECCC).
-Following a transfer of selected grant applications, ECCC will be responsible for the management of these grants.
+The call is launched in accordance with the 2021-2022 Work Programme2 and will be managed by the European Commission, Directorate-General for Communication, Networks, Content and Technology (DG CONNECT).